 But remember that recruiters work for the client companies that pay them, not job seekers.
 They don’t match opportunities to your qualifications.
 They match job seekers to job opportunities.

-3. Branding helps you land.
+3. Personal branding helps you land.

 By digging deep and defining your unique combination of key personal attributes, passions, strengths, talents and values, personal branding helps you communicate your good fit BEYOND your target employers’ requisite qualifications.

-These days employers have their pick of the cream of the c-suite crop.
+These days employers have their pick of the cream of the crop.
 So many others like you are likely to fit their requirements down the line.
 Communicating only how you offer the same, full range of expertise as everyone else doesn’t distinguish you and give you an advantage.

 Sameness doesn’t sell you.
 Differentiating the value you offer OVER your competitors is an imperative in today’s job search.
 Branding helps you differentiate yourself.